ManchesterBioinference/GrandPrix/README.md

 # GrandPrix
 GrandPrix is a python package implementing the approach described in the paper "GrandPrix: Scaling up the Bayesian GPLVM for single-cell data" by Sumon Ahmed, Magnus Rattray and Alexis Boukouvalas.

 We have included a series of notebook reproducing most of the results in the paper.
-Only [GPflow](https://github.com/GPflow/GPflow) version 0.3.8 is supported on GrandPrix beta version.
+Only [GPflow](https://github.com/GPflow/GPflow) version 0.3.8 is supported on GrandPrix [`betaVersion`](https://github.com/ManchesterBioinference/GrandPrix/tree/master).
 The [`master`](https://github.com/ManchesterBioinference/GrandPrix/tree/master) branch works with the latest version of `GPflow`.

 ## Installation
 <!--